 “The important thing is, we have a spectroscopy tool to measure the mean free path distribution, and that distribution is important for many technological applications,” Zeng says.

-This research was funded in part by in part by MIT’s Solid-State Solar Thermal Energy Conversion Center, which is funded by U.S. Department of Energy.
+This research was funded in part by MIT’s Solid-State Solar Thermal Energy Conversion Center, which is funded by U.S. Department of Energy.